chaitan3/adFVM/README.md

 ```
 The sensitivities obtained using the adjoint solver can be found
 in the "objective.txt" file in the case folder.
 The "-c" option
 is not needed if running a flow solver multiple times.

+To run on GPUs provide the "-g" option to the flow solver scripts mentioned above.
+The GPU functionality is only support for Nvidia hardware and requires
+the installation of the CUDA toolkit.
+Note that, by default the flow solver
+uses 32-bit floating point precision on GPUs.
+In order to use 64-bit floating point
+precision on GPUs, provide the "--gpu_double" option to the flow solver scripts.

 In order to run the flow solver on multiple cores, first
 the mesh needs to be decomposed.
 Edit the "system/decomposeParDict"